ohshout/insight_data_eng/README.md

 Please use g++ > 5.0.
 Tested wth g++ 5.4.0

 # Data Structures:
-My main data structure is a hash table (named *active_users_dict*) that maps an active user's ip address to his/her activity record, which is composed of the first access time, the latest access time and number of accesses.
+The main data structure is a hash table (named *active_users_dict*) that maps an active user's ip address to his/her activity record, which is composed of the first access time, the latest access time and the number of accesses.

 There are two associative data structures.
 Both are linked list.
 One is named *last_access* and stores each active user's ip address and his/her latest access time.
 The list is ordered by access time.